oliverroick/oliverroick.net/src/_posts/2020-12-28-building-a-tiled-map-using-react.md

 ---
 layout: post
 title:  "Building a tiled map using React"
+alternate: An utterly pointless side project
 date:   2020-12-28 10:00:00+00:00
 category: writing
 body_id: blog
 description: An utterly pointless side project
 ---

-_Alternate title: An utterly pointless side project_

 There is a version of [Murphy's Law](https://en.wikipedia.org/wiki/Murphy%27s_law) that goes like this: